Dick Romney: Early life, family, and playing career

 Romney was born in Salt Lake City to George Romney and Hannah Ottinger Romney.
-"Dick" was a nickname to given him by his mother.
+"Dick" was a nickname given to him by his mother.
 He married Elizabeth ("Beth") Horlick of Salt Lake City in 1917.

 He graduated from the University of Utah where he lettered in football (playing as a running back), basketball, baseball, and track.
 He was a member of the A.A.U. national championship basketball team of 1916.
 In 1916, he was chosen by the Helms Foundation as an All-American Collegiate and A.A.U.
 Basketball player.

 As a member of the U.S. Army's 362nd Infantry, Romney played halfback for the Fort Lewis football team, scoring the only touchdown in a loss to Mare Island's team in the wartime 1918 Rose Bowl.

 Romney's brothers—G. Ottinger "Ott" Romney, W. W. "Woody" Romney, Milton "Mitt" Romney and Floyd Romney—were all gifted athletes and four were coaches.
 Ott coached the champion 'Golden Bobcats' (Basketball, 1928) at Montana State Agricultural College, now Montana State University, Bozeman.
 Floyd played football for Ott at Montana State, and went on to a long coaching career at East High School in Salt Lake City, Utah.
 Mitt played college football at Utah and Chicago as a quarterback and later coached at Texas and for the Racine Cardinals.
 From 1925 to 1928, Mitt was a quarterback for the Chicago Bears of the NFL.
 Mitt Romney is a first cousin to former Governor George Romney of Michigan, and his son, Mitt Romney of Massachusetts, was named for him.